aarush6848ddh/aarush6848ddh/README.md

 # Hi there, I'm Aarush Singh! 🎯

 ### I'm a software developer passionate about building innovative solutions.
 My interests span across full stack web development, Artificial Intelligence, and machine learning.
-Currently, I'm pursuing a major in Computer Science and a minor in Data Science at Northeastern University.
+Currently, I'm pursuing a major in Computer Science with a concentration in AI at Northeastern University.

 <p align="center">
   Things I have worked with: